-Net financial assets increase when the government undertakes such net expenditure, but so too does productive activity, unless somebody wants to argue that attending to the sick is socially unproductive.
+Net financial assets held by non-government – equal, by accounting identity, to the sum of currency on issue, reserve balances, and outstanding government bonds – increase when the government undertakes such spending, meaning that new claims on society’s output are created.
+But the spending also results in an expansion of output.
+The spending creates income, just as any other spending on goods and services creates income, and the newly issued currency created through the act of government spending is exchanged for the output of productive activity, unless somebody wants to argue that attending to the sick is socially unproductive.
 Actually, that is what neoliberal logic suggests.
 It implies that the expenditure is unproductive because the source of demand was not private.
 The patients were too poor to pay, so meeting their needs was unproductive.

 In a society of individuals, it is arbitrary to privilege private demand over public demand in this way and is simply a reflection of the ideological bias of neoliberalism and the class-interested motivations involved.
 What is productive?
 That question is answered socially.
-A market is a social institution.
+A market is a social institution (not to mention a creature of the state, dependent on the state for its very existence, including for the enforcement of property rights and the provision of the very currency used in final settlement of transactions).
 A market assessment of whether an activity is productive is merely one social construction of productiveness.
-Since the market assessment depends on private incomes and preferences, the market assessment will change with every alteration of the distribution of private income.
-Unless somebody wants to argue that there is one ‘natural’ distribution of income, and that the one we have right now happens to be it – just like the one we had yesterday used to be it! – there is little to recommend such an assessment of productiveness over any other.
+Since the market assessment depends on individual preferences backed by capacity to pay, the market assessment will change with every alteration in the distribution of income and wealth.
+Unless somebody wants to argue that there is one “natural” distribution of income and wealth, and that the one we have right now happens to be it – just like the one we had yesterday used to be it! – there is little to commend such an assessment of productiveness over any other.

-An alternative evaluator of productiveness is democracy.
-If, as a society, we deem caring for the sick to be a productive activity, we may vote or campaign for the government to spend some of its freely created money on training more medical practitioners.
+An alternative evaluator of productiveness is the democratic process.
+If, as a society, we deem caring for the sick to be a productive activity, we may vote or campaign for the government to spend on the training of more medical practitioners.
 Whether the assessment of productiveness is through a market, democracy or some other mechanism, it is always and everywhere a social construction.
-To attach an aura of ‘naturalness’ to one mode of social construction – the market – is a superstitious act.
+To attach an aura of “naturalness” to one mode of social construction – the market – is a superstitious act.
 It attaches god-like qualities to something that has – and could only ever have – been created by us.
-There is nothing natural about the current distribution of income, nor any measure of productiveness that hinges on that distribution.
+There is nothing natural about the current distribution of income and wealth, nor any measure of productiveness that hinges on that distribution.